 salt and freshly ground black pepper

-1. Have the fishmonger scale and gut the fish and fillet them for you.
-You can do all this yourself if you want — I just think this saves time and swearing!
+Have the fishmonger scale and gut the fish and fillet them for you.
+You can do all this yourself if you want — I just think asking them to do it for you saves time and swearing!

-2. Check the clams by tapping them with a finger nail — if any stay open discard them!
-Tap a couple of times — if they have been in the fridge or on ice they may be sleepy!
+Check the clams by tapping them with a finger nail — if any stay open, discard them.
+Tap a couple of times — if they have been in the fridge or on ice they may be sleepy.

-5. Season the bream filets on both sides with salt and freshly ground black pepper.
+Season the bream filets on both sides with salt and freshly ground black pepper.
 Heat up the pan used to fry off the pancetta, adding a splash more olive oil if there is not so much porky fat there.
 Add the butter.
 Once it is hot, add the fish fillets skin side down.
 You may need to do this 2 at a time.
-Let the fish sizzle away for 5 – 6 minutes — you will see the skin curl back on itself — and once you see the flesh above the demarcation line of the skin start going opaque, carefully turn them over and give them another 3 minutes or so on the flesh side.
+Let the fish sizzle away for 5–6 minutes — you will see the skin curl back on itself — and once you see the flesh above the demarcation line of the skin start going opaque, carefully turn them over and give them another 2–3 minutes on the flesh side.
 You want the flesh cooked through, but moist with little golden flecks.
 Take out and put aside.

-6. Put the pan back on the heat and add the garlic and the lardoons, stir about 30 seconds, then add the vermouth and the clams.
+Put the pan back on the heat and add the garlic and the lardons, stir about 30 seconds, then add the vermouth and the clams.
 Bring up to the boil and put a lid on.